 But beyond marketing, chatbots allow companies to demonstrate their value to the client and vastly improve the customer experience.
 Bots don’t just have to answer inquiries about product features, they can also help troubleshoot the problems and issues of existing customers.
 Since over half of customers prefer to contact support via text, RCS chatbots are the ideal way to do this.

 A bot is not limited in the number of people it can help at once, making the process generally more efficient.
 Customers no longer have to wait in a queue to get assistance, streamlining the process and improving their experience with the company.
 This efficiency has implications for both customer satisfaction and the company’s bottom line.
 In fact, one estimate puts the average cost of a customer service phone interaction at around $35 to $50.
 However, text chat with a live agent averages around $8 to $10 per session, while a chat bot can help cutting these expenses even further.

 Of course, this option might not be perfect for the most challenging problems.
-However, bots can easily deal with the most common problems faced by users while handing off more complex issues to contact center agents.
+However, bots can easily deal with the most common problems faced by users while handing off more complex issues to contact centre agents.
 These human agents, meanwhile, will also have more time and flexibility in helping solve such issues, because they no longer have to deal with routine problems and inquiries.
 This helps solve the problem of churn caused by a poor customer support experience.
-Yet it also improves staff retention, which further optimizes support costs, since call center staff turnover can be as high as 44% annually, and training replacement staff can cost from $5,000 to $7,000.
+Yet it also improves staff retention, which further optimises support costs, since call centre staff turnover can be as high as 44% annually, and training replacement staff can cost from $5,000 to $7,000.

 Best of all, bots are not limited in their operating hours.
 They are always on hand to respond to customers — whether with marketing materials or offering customer service — vastly improving the interaction.